trekab/js-weather-app/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

-To get a local copy up and running follow these simple example steps.
-- git clone git@github.com:trekab/js-weather-app.git
+- run `git clone git@github.com:trekab/js-weather-app.git` in the terminal

 Navigate to the root directory
-- cd js-weather-app
+- `cd js-weather-app`

 Run npm install to ensure all the needed packages and dependencies are installed:
 - `$ npm install`